plone/guillotina/docs/source/developer/security.md

     }
 ```

-Like you can see in the response you are not authorized to view, and that's great
+Like you can see in the response you are not authorized to view.
-because it means that the security system works like a charm.

 Let's grant "Bob" view permission for this `db/todo/` resource tree node: